SAP-samples/teched2022-DA280/exercises/3_Copy_Model_and_Import_Data/README.md

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot03.png)

-4. In the pop-up box we change the file name to TechEd2022_DA280_[yourlastname] and save the copy to My Files / Public
+4. In the pop-up box we change the file name to TechEd2022_DA280_[yourlastname] and save the copy to My Files

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot04.png)

 ## Exercise 3.2 Import data

-1. Now let's load the data from Data Warehouse Cloud into our SAP Analytics Cloud Model and build a table on top of it.
-We nagivate into our copied sample content folder and open the Model.
+1. Now let's load the data from SAP Data Warehouse Cloud into our SAP Analytics Cloud (SAC) model and build a table on top of it.
+We navigate into our copied sample content folder and open the model.

 2. We switch to the Data Management View of the model where we can create the Import Job.